NFPA 25 Inspection:

 What Is NFPA 25?

 First published in 1992 and continuously updated since, it establishes the minimum legally required procedures for evaluating fire sprinkler systems, standpipes, fire pumps, water storage tanks, and all associated water-based fire protection equipment.
-Its scope extends beyond sprinkler heads; every component of a water-based system that could affect performance in a fire event falls under its requirements.
+Its scope extends beyond sprinkler heads to every component that could affect system performance in a fire event.

-The standard exists because a fire sprinkler system that has never been properly inspected or tested will not reliably perform when it is needed most.
-NFPA 25 was designed to close that gap by mandating a structured, frequency-based inspection and testing regimen that keeps systems at full operational readiness.
-For New York City building owners, understanding NFPA 25 is not optional.
-It is a legal obligation under the NYC Fire Code, and FDNY enforcement means violations, fines, and potential liability for any owner who falls behind on required inspections.
+The standard exists because a sprinkler system that has never been properly inspected or tested will not reliably perform when it is needed most.
+NFPA 25 closes that gap by mandating a structured, frequency-based inspection and testing regimen that keeps systems at full operational readiness.
+For New York City building owners, this is not optional.
+Compliance is a legal obligation under the NYC Fire Code, and FDNY enforcement means violations, fines, and potential civil liability.

 How NYC Enforces NFPA 25